Hazardous area response team: Capabilities

-All HART teams within the ambulance services of England & Wales have the same capabilities. allowing interoperable activities at large scale incidents or planned events such as the Olympic Games or UN 2021 United Nations Climate Change Conference (CoP26) conference.
+All HART teams within the ambulance services of England & Wales have the same capabilities. allowing interoperable activities at large scale incidents or planned events such as the Olympic Games or UN 2021 United Nations Climate Change Conference (CoP26).
 The Northern Ireland team has additional capabilities covering mountain rescue taskings.

 Each HART unit consist of emergency medical personnel, primarily paramedics, who have undergone specialised training at the National Ambulance Resilience Unit (NARU) Education Centre in the use of safety critical procedures, skills, vehicles and equipment.
-Their specialised equipment includes personal protective equipment (such as breathing apparatus, hazmat suits, and safe work at height equipment, and flotation devices and for working in water.
+Their specialised equipment includes personal protective equipment (such as breathing apparatus, hazmat suits, and safe work at height equipment, and flotation devices for working in water.

 Origins

 The HART capability originated from a 2004 report on the feasibility of paramedics working in the hot zone or inner cordon of major incidents. and the programme was established following the 2005 London Bombings.
 HART forms part of the health response in support of the National Capabilities Programme being led by the Home Office, which aims to ensure that fewer lives would be risked or lost in the event of a terrorist-related attack or accidental CBRN incident as part of the government and emergency services' "Model Response" plans.